Does a Wellness Check Go on Your Record? Welfare Check?

 The Americans With Disabilities Act strictly prohibits discriminating against someone based on a medical or mental health diagnosis.
 This prevents employers and landlords from refusing to hire or rent to a person simply because someone requested a welfare check for medical or mental health reasons.
 It also helps protect a worker from discriminatory practices when an employer calls in a wellness check on an employee who may be sick or suffering a mental health crisis.

-Does Mental Illness From a Welfare Check Show Up on a Background Check?
+Does Mental Illness Detected During a Welfare Check Appear on a Background Check?

 Because mental illness is considered part of a person’s medical history, disclosure of mental illness on a background check is prohibited.
 Mental illness may be indicated if a person’s record shows they were ordered to attend an abuser treatment program or substance abuse education and treatment program.

 However, most routine background checks only show if the person was convicted of a crime, not details of sentencing.
-Therefore, even if you know how to find out if someone is in police custody, it will not reveal a person who was taken into custody for a mental health emergency.
+Therefore, even if you know ways to determine whether someone is currently in police custody, it will not reveal a person who was taken into custody for a mental health emergency.

-Does Mental Hospital Show Up on Background Check?
+Does Admission to a Mental Hospital Appear on a Background Check?

 Mental hospital inpatient or outpatient treatment is a medical record and is not subject to disclosure on any background checks.
 Each state has wording in its laws surrounding involuntary commitment that protects the rights and information of the person being placed in a secured treatment facility.